gsoft-inc/wl-squide/docs/reference/env-vars/EnvironmentVariablesPlugin.md

 plugin.registerVariable("apiBaseUrl", "https://my-api.com");
 ```

-!!!info
-An environment variable with the same key can be registered multiple times (e.g. by multiple modules) as long as the value remains the same.
+> An environment variable with the same key can be registered multiple times (e.g., by multiple modules) as long as the value remains the same.
 If the value differs, an `Error` will be thrown.
-!!!

 ### Register multiple environment variables at once